Chuhra: In Islam

 Chuhras who converted from Hinduism to Islam were known as Musalis.
 Despite placing great emphasis on social equality and brotherhood among all Muslims, early South Asian Muslims did not address the problem of untouchability for the Chuhras or Bhangis.
 As a result, only a very few members from this community ever embraced Islam, most converting to Christianity.
 Chuhras adopted the externals of Islam by keeping Muslim names, observing Ramadan and burial of the dead.
 However, they never underwent circumcision.
-Only a few cases of circumcision have ever been recorded for Chuhras or Bhangis and these were Chuhras who lived very near Jama Masjid.
+Only a few cases of circumcision have ever been recorded for Chuhras or Bhangis and these were Chuhras who lived very near the jama masjid (congregational mosque).
 The Chuhras did not accept Mohammed as their prophet and also continued observing traditional Hindu festivals, such as Diwali, Rakhi and Holi.
 Just like their Hindu brethren they continued with their traditional caste work.
 In India the caste system was fully observed by Muslims.
 In the same way that Hindu Chuhras who were barred from entrance to temples in historical times, Muslim Chuhras are still today barred from entrance to mosques and never allowed to go past the outside steps to Muslim religious places.
 The Untouchability even extended after death; Chuhras were to bury their dead in separate graveyards away from other Muslims.